 Foundations for the contemporary theory and practices relating to the management of people; managing human resources within an organization; basic personnel processes.
-Not open to students with credit in M&S 88.
 (L)

 MGMT 20-Organizational Communications (3 units) CSU

 Analysis of communication activities in organizations, both formal and informal; practical communication skill development for activities such as briefings, group meetings, memorandum, and press releases.
 (L)